albchu/react-use-paginator/README.md

-# react-use-paginator
+# usePaginator React Hook

+### Declarative Pagination.

 A simple yet configurable react hook for pagination.
-Functionally developed with hooks.

-`usePaginator` handles the page to page operations performantly with no external dependencies (besides react).
-This enables development of paginated views quick and painlessly through simple declarative code.
+No dependencies.
+Functionally developed.

+`usePaginator` allows the rapid development of paginated views that are light and performant.
+Just as easy as it is to get started, there are also plenty of customization options should you require them.

 [![NPM](https://img.shields.io/npm/v/react-use-paginator.svg)](https://www.npmjs.com/package/react-use-paginator) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)